Meera Bhardwaj:

 Mar 1, 2026: A young leopard was found dead in Chennadevyanapura near Nanjangud, Mysuru district.

-Mar 2, 2026: Obayya, a local resident was killed by a sloth bear in Kudligi taluk of Vijayanagara district.
+Mar 2, 2026: 45- year-old Obayya, a shepherd who was grazing his goats was killed by a sloth bear in Kudligi taluk of Vijayanagara district.

 Mar 2, 2026: Angered by the death of Obayya, villagers brutally killed the sloth bear by entering the Gudekote forests and they clubbed, stoned and beat the sloth bear with sticks to death.